 ProQuest is pleased to inform you that Early English Books Online (EEBO) is now live on the ProQuest platform: https://search.proquest.com/eebo.

-Note: The current Chadwyck-Healey site will be available through mid-January, 2020.
+Note: Due to user requests for a longer adjustment period, the current Chadwyck-Healey site will be available through early July, 2020.

 Want a tutorial on what’s New, Better and Different in the new Early English Books Online?
 Listen here.